 If you’re headed to the Second City for St. Patrick’s Day, you’ve made a great choice.
 Chicago is known for its Irish bars and festivities that run all weekend long.
 There’s only one caveat: most Chicago Irish bars are bound to be full on St. Patrick’s Day.
 If you’re willing to brave the crowds (and quite possibly the cold), you’ll be rewarded with rivers of beer and Chicago camaraderie.

 Feeling a little intimidated by the crowds?
-We’ve got a couple of ideas to help get you in and out of the bars without too much Irish luck.
+We’ve created a basic St. Patrick’s Day guide to help get you in and out of the bars without too much Irish luck.

 ST. PATRICK’S DAY GUIDE

 If you’re planning on coming to Chicago for St. Patty’s Day, you’d better do a little planning.
 St. Patrick’s Day in Chicago is kind of like New Year’s Eve in NYC.
 People come from miles around to see strange sights.
 For one, the Chicago River runs green.
 There’s a parade.
 And yes, it can still be obscenely cold out (although it sometimes can be over 50, which makes things extra crazy).
 But if you’ve still got the chutzpah to get your buns out here anyway, you’ll be a true Chicagoan at heart.

 Note that St. Patrick’s Day is always celebrated on the preceding Saturday, or on the actual day if it falls on a Saturday (e.g. if March 17th falls on a Tuesday, St. Patrick’s Day will be celebrated on Saturday, March 14th; if the 17th falls on a Saturday, that is the day).
 There is an extra caveat that the South Side Irish Parade falls on the preceding Sunday each year.

 Some of the most popular events of the day include: